opentok/opentok-rtc/INSTALL-heroku.md

 If you prefer to deploy to Heroku manually instead, follow the procedure described next.

-Heroku will prompt you to add your OpenTok API key and OpenTok API secret, which you can obtain at the [TokBox Dashboard](https://tokbox.com/account).
+Heroku will prompt you to add your Vonage application ID and private key, which you can obtain at the [Vonage dashboard](https://dashboard.nexmo.com/).

 You have to set the following environment variables on your Heroku instance:

-- `TB_API_KEY`: Your OpenTok API key.
+- `VONAGE_APPLICATION_ID`: Your Vonage application ID.
-- `TB_API_SECRET`: Your OpenTok API secret.
+- `VONAGE_PRIVATE_KEY`: Your Vonage application's private key.

 ## Manual Installation using Heroku CLI